How to know if your client retainers are truly profitable

 Once you’ve sold your client on moving to a retainer model and you’ve documented which services will be delivered for the agreed fees, there are some simple techniques to use to ensure the retainer remains profitable:

 Time management.
-To monitor how much work your agency does for a client each month, its critical to estimate how much time will be allocated to each client.
+To monitor how much work your agency does for a client each month, it’s critical to estimate how much time will be allocated to each client.
 Using that estimate, you can track how much time was actually spent, what it was used to deliver and the cost of that time.
 These insights give you hard data on team utilization and output, taking the guesswork out of capacity planning.

-Function Point software integrates time management workflows to a billing system.
+Function Point software integrates time management workflows to an agency billing software.
 This integration lets agency owners easily map utilized time to standardized job types and costs.
 This gives agencies a consistent, real-time view into time spent against each client and the associated margin.
 Function Point delivers built-in time management tools, including a timer, manual time entry field and standard fifteen-minute increment time slots to help ensure accurate, consistent time tracking by the team.
 Effective time management is the starting point to identify over-ages, shortfalls and real-time visibility into retainer profitability.

 Alerts.
 Day-to-day agency life is a fast-paced blur of work delivered to meet different client needs.
 To achieve retainer profitability, it is essential to know when the estimated number of hours assigned to each client are getting close to being used up.
 Unless negotiated in advance, any work performed by an agency using time not paid for by the retainer is a cost to the agency.